kdgregory/log4j-aws-appenders/docs/kinesis.md

   random partition key.
 This will allow increased logging throughput for high-volume logging from a single application.

-Unfortunately, partition keys are not retained in the stream, so cannot be used as a way to differentiate messages from different loggers.
+> Note: partition keys are not retained in the stream, so cannot be used as a way to differentiate messages from different loggers when reading.